 Sulfachloropyridazine Sodium is the sodium salt of Sulfachloropyridazine, a sulfonamide antibiotic.
-It has been used to treat the bacteria causing urinary tract infections.
-It is commonly used in aquaculture and animal husbandry.
-Sulfachloropyridazine can be used to study kinetics and reaction pathways and has been used as a model for sulfonamide detection.
+It has been used to treat the bacteria causing urinary tract infections and is commonly used in aquaculture and animal husbandry.
+Sulfachloropyridazine can be used to study kinetics and reaction pathways and has also been used as a model for sulfonamide detection.

 Sulfachloropyridazine blocks the synthesis of dihydrofolic acid by inhibiting the enzyme dihydropteroate synthase.
 Sulfachloropyridazine is a competitive inhibitor of bacterial para-aminobenzoic acid (PABA), which is required for bacterial synthesis of folic acid.
 Mode of resistance is via the alteration of dihydropteroate synthase or alternative pathway for folic acid synthesis.